 Other Payment Option

-Dr. Christine Roman-Lantzy and and Dr. Sandra Newcomb have been paid by Perkins to be the instructors for this class.
+Dr. Christine Roman-Lantzy and Christopher Russell have been paid by Perkins to be the instructors for this class.

 They have no nonfinancial relationships to disclose.

 This workshop is offered for 4.25 ASHA CEUs (Introductory Level, Professional area).

 |Perkins School for the Blind is approved by the Continuing Education board of the American Speech-Language-Hearing Association (ASHA) to provide continuing education activities in speech-language pathology and audiology.
 See the course information for number of ASHA CEUs, instructional level, and content area.
 ASHA CE Provider approval does not imply endorsement of course content, specific products, or clinical procedures.|

 This workshop is offered for 4.25 AOTA CEUs.

 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.